Inflectra/rapise-documentation/scorm/js_basic/README.md

 JavaScript is not limited to just browsers anymore.
 With the introduction of environments like **Node.js**, it is now also widely used for **server-side development**.
 It can be used to build back-end services, develop desktop applications, and even program hardware.

-Some tools, such as Inflectra [Rapise](https://www.inflectra.com/Rapise/) use JavaScript as a default programming language to implement advanced scenarios including desktop, mobile, API and and web automation.
+Some tools, such as Inflectra [Rapise](https://www.inflectra.com/Rapise/) use JavaScript as a default programming language to implement advanced scenarios including desktop, mobile, API and web automation.

 **Which of the following statements about JavaScript is correct?**